Ready to get started?

 “Nevertheless, that there is a net benefit shows that, at least in the case of this particular area within metropolitan Portland, the benefit of rail transit overshadows the nuisance effects,” according to Diaz.

-So, the next time you hear or read that one of the drawbacks of living near a railroad is that it depresses property values, do some research on homes in the community you serve.
+So, the next time you hear or read that one of the drawbacks of living near a railroad is that it depresses property values, do some research on homes in the community you serve, and translate that information to your clients via your website.

 You and your client may be pleasantly surprised at what you learn.